leonardoborlot/mautic-wordpress/README.md

 Mautic WordPress plugin
 =======================

-[Mautic](http://mautic.org) [Wordpress Plugin](https://wordpress.org/plugins/wp-mautic/) inserts Mautic tracking image and forms to the WP website.
+[Mautic](http://mautic.org) [Wordpress Plugin](https://github.com/luizeof/mautic-wordpress) inserts Mautic tracking image and forms to your wordpress website.
 Your Mautic instance will be able to track information about your visitors that way.

 ## Installation

-### Via WP administration
+### Via Wordpress

 Mautic - WordPress plugin [is listed](https://wordpress.org/plugins/wp-mautic/) in the in the official WordPress plugin repository.
 That makes it very easy to install it directly form WP administration.